Ronalechat/MLPBackup/readme.md

 ###Footer divider border
 - This is somewhat similar to the colour gradient, but it is only 4px in height, and does not interfere with the background's colour gradient.

+##Index of the eDM

+####Header and Banner
+Where you will find the topmost page content - including links to follow on Youtube and Facebook

+####Left Column
+Where you will find the extendable text sections, and red arrow links.

+#####Extendable text section ("top, center, bottom")
+Text areas that can extended as you add more text content

+####Right Column
+Contains side bar with link, and promo image.

+####Footer
+Contains footer links and disclaimers.